oebelus/alx-low_level_programming/0x14-bit_manipulation/README.md

   - You are not allowed to use the % or / operators
 <br><br>
 ### 2. 10
 Write a function that returns the value of a bit at a given index: [2.
-10](0x14-bit_manipulation/2-get_bit.c)
+10](2-get_bit.c)

   - Prototype: int get_bit(unsigned long int n, unsigned int index);
   - where index is the index, starting from 0 of the bit you want to get
   - Returns: the value of the bit at index index or -1 if an error occured
 <br><br>
 ### 3. 11
-Write a function that sets the value of a bit to 1 at a given index: [2.
-10](0x14-bit_manipulation/3-set_bit.c)
+Write a function that sets the value of a bit to 1 at a given index: [3.
+11](0x14-bit_manipulation/3-set_bit.c)

   - Prototype: int set_bit(unsigned long int *n, unsigned int index);
+  - where index is the index, starting from 0 of the bit you want to set
+  - Returns: 1 if it worked, or -1 if an error occurred
+<br><br>
+### 4. 100
+Write a function that sets the value of a bit to 0 at a given index: [4.
+101](4-clear_bit.c)

+  - Prototype: int clear_bit(unsigned long int *n, unsigned int index);
   - where index is the index, starting from 0 of the bit you want to set
   - Returns: 1 if it worked, or -1 if an error occurred